stereolabs/zed-unity/README.md

 The overview is available in the [documentation for the ZED Unity plugin](https://www.stereolabs.com/docs/unity/samples/).

 - [Body Tracking](https://www.stereolabs.com/docs/unity/body-tracking/): Animate a 3D avatar based on real-people movements using the ZED SDK [Body Tracking](https://www.stereolabs.com/docs/body-tracking/) module.
-- [Dark Room](https://www.stereolabs.com/docs/unity/lighting/): Your office is now a night club!
+- [Dark Room](https://www.stereolabs.com/docs/unity/lighting/): Your office is now a nightclub!
 Explore the lighting features coupled to the depth sensing to cast a laser show on your walls.
 - [Drone Shooter](https://www.stereolabs.com/docs/unity/samples/#drone-battle): Defend yourself from drones that spawn around your room and shoot at you.
 Block lasers with your hand, and shoot back with the spacebar, or VR controllers if using the Oculus Integration or SteamVR plugin.
 - [Green Screen](https://www.stereolabs.com/docs/unity/green-screen-vr/): Aim your ZED at a greenscreen and hit Play to see your subject standing in a small town in the desert.
 You’ll see that the nearby crates still have all the proper occlusion, but the greenscreen background is replaced with the virtual background.
 - [Movie Screen](https://www.stereolabs.com/docs/unity/samples/#movie-screen): Simple AR sample, playing a movie on a movable, scalable 3D screen integrated to the real-world.
-Demonstrates how 2D content can easily be displayed in a 3D, mixed reality scene.
+Demonstrates how 2D content can easily be displayed in a 3D, mixed-reality scene.
 - [Multicam](./ZEDCamera/Assets/ZED/Examples/MultiCam/): Integrate data from multiple ZED cameras in the same scene, at the same time.
 - [Object Detection](https://www.stereolabs.com/docs/unity/object-detection/): Detect objects and people bounding boxes using the ZED SDK Object Detection module.
 - [Object Placement](https://www.stereolabs.com/docs/unity/object-placement/): Place virtual objects on real-world surfaces using the [Plane Detection](https://www.stereolabs.com/docs/spatial-mapping/plane-detection/) capabilities of the ZED SDK.